Crispy Roasted Chickpeas in the Oven (Ranch Seasoning)

 Nutrition Information

-- Salad topper instead of croutons
+- Toss them on salads instead of croutons

 I am going to try these but where do I find the recipe for the vanilla ones please?